samblam/AIO/README.md

 # Functional Testing
 Contains all the automated functional test scripts for the AIO-automate.
-Uses splinter and pytest-bdd libraries in python.
+It uses splinter and pytest-bdd libraries in python.
 ## Requirements
 - python 2.7
 - virtualenv and virtualenvwrapper
 - pip-tools (this will install all the requirements for you)
+- All other requirements needed are installed via pip-tools

 ## How to set up dev environment for functional testing
 **Note: make sure you're in virtualenv when working on python**